RednibCoding/Love2D_loadSpritesheet/README.md

 # Love2D_loadSpritesheet
-This function makes it easier to load and set up sprite sheets in Love2D engine
+A function "loadSpritesheet" to make it easy to load and set up spritesheets in the Love2D engine